lcarnevale/agento/README.md

 }
 ```
 ## Credits
-agento is the result of research conducted at the University of Messina.
+agento is part of the Osmotic Computing activities carried out at both University of Messina and TU Wien.